garylirocks/quickrefs/azure-active-directory.markdown

 - When a managed identity is enabled, a **service principal** representing that managed identity is created in your tenant
   - The service principal is listed under **Enterprise applications -> Managed Identities** in Azure Portal
   - There is **NO** corresponding app registration in your tenant
-- A user-assigned managed identity as a resource would reside in a region, but the associated service principal **is global**, its availability is only dependent on Azure AD
-  - When the region is unavailable, the control plane won't work, the SP still works
 - Which MI is used:
   - If system assigned managed identity(SAMI) is enabled and no identity is specified in the request, Azure Instance Metadata Service (IMDS) defaults to the SAMI.
   - If SAMI isn't enabled, and only one user assigned managed identity(UAMI) exists, IMDS defaults to that UAMI.